neomjs/neo/README.md

 picture.<br/>
 Take a look at the <a href=".github/VISION.md">Project Story & Vision</a>.

+In case you like the neo.mjs concepts, please take a look at <a href="./BACKERS.md">Sponsors & Backers</a>.

 ### Join our Slack Channel for questions & feedback:

 <a href="https://join.slack.com/t/neotericjs/shared_invite/enQtNDk2NjEwMTIxODQ2LWRjNGQ3ZTMzODRmZGM2NDM2NzZmZTMzZmE2YjEwNDM4NDhjZDllNWY2ZDkwOWQ5N2JmZWViYjYzZTg5YjdiMDc">Slack Channel Invite Link</a>